Pack3tL0ss/ConsolePi/readme_content/gdrive.md

 # Google Drive | Google Sheets Setup for ConsolePi cloud/clustering feature

+> NOTE: Initial cloud authorization for raspbian desktop versions is done by doing a cloud refresh from the `consolepi-menu`, however by default `consolepi-menu` invokes a wrapper script which actually launches the menu with sudo privs.
+Given most browsers don't allow running with sudo privs, you'll need to launch the menu with the `cloud` argument to authorize gdrive as described below (i.e. `consolepi-menu cloud`).
+The `cloud` argument is only necessary once to complete authorization.
+After that you can simply launch with `consolepi-menu`.

 ## Create Project

 - Go To https://console.developers.google.com/ login to your google account if not already